 The original Temple of the Serapuem that was constructed in the ruling period of Ptolemy I was replaced by a newer construction during the ruling period of Ptolemy III at the beginning of the 2nd century BC.

 What is really weird about the Pompey’s Pillar that it has nothing to do with the Romanian political and army leader; Pompey who lived in the 1st century BC.
 There were a number of historical theories about the naming of this monument after Pompey.
 However, all of them were not proved with evidences and they were never recognized by any of the famous Egypt history scholars.

 Among these theories was that they claimed that when Pompey escaped from Rome, fearing from Julius Cesar, he resorted to Egypt and he was killed by the Egyptians.
 Some historians claim that his head was put inside a valuable mortuary jar and was positioned at the top of the pillar.

-Unfortunately, almost all of the sections of the Temple of the Serapuem was badly damaged and sacked by the Castilians 391 as the Egyptian Copts have suffered a lot from the brutality of the Roman emperors who ruled Egypt as they executed and imprisoned many Christians at the time.
+Unfortunately, almost all of the sections of the Temple of the Serapuem was badly damaged and sacked by the Castilians 391 as the Egyptian Copts have suffered a lot from the brutality of the Roman emperor who ruled Egypt in the ancient times as they executed and imprisoned many Christians at the time.

-This huge pillar, which is considered to be one of the largest memorials ever built in history was constructed in 298 to honor the Roman Emperor Diocletian.
-This is obvious through the note that is situated in the western side of the bottom of the pillar.
+This huge pillar, which is considered to be one of the largest memorials column ever built in history was constructed in 298 to honor the Romanian Emperor Diocletian.
+This is obvious through the note that Diocletian status situated in the western side of the bottom of the pillar.

-Pompey’s Pillar, together with other historical sites like the Qaitbey Fort, the Roman Amphitheater, the Library of Alexandria, and many other monuments and museums encourage tourists who travel to Egypt to spend a day or two in the city of Alexandria, the pearl of the Mediterranean Sea.
+Pompey’s Pillar, together with other historical sites like the Qaitbey Fort, the Roman Amphitheater, the Library of Alexandria, and many other monuments and museums encourage tourists who travel to Egypt to spend their tours for a day or two in the city of Alexandria, the pearl of the Mediterranean Sea.